 Step up to your biggest stage ever

-Thousands of fans will greet the finalists at the International Convention, in a showcase of the best singers under age 25.
+Thousands of fans will greet the finalists at the International Convention, in a showcase of the best singers between the ages of 18 - 25.
 Spend a week singing with hundreds of passionate Barbershoppers, and take your place in an honors chorus -- a peak experience that is a convention highlight for our singers.

 Upcoming Events & Deadlines

 The deadline to apply for the 2019 International Convention has passed.